Floral Preservation

 How soon after the event do I need to drop off my flowers?

 - The fresher the better.
 I like to get the flowers within 48 hours after the event if possible.
 Fresh flowers produce the best results when dried.
 Flowers that have started to dry or wilt can still be used but will have a much different end result as far as color and shape.
+If I don't get the flowers within a day or so I absolutely can still dry them for you, but I just can't guarantee that the results will be as nice or that I will be able to use everything in the bouquet.

 What should I do with my flowers in the time between the event and dropping them off to you?

 -Keep your flowers in water and in a refrigerator or cool spot if possible.
 If you don't have the option of keeping them refrigerated at least keep them in cold water and out of the sun.
+Some venues will allow you to keep them in their walk-in refrigerator overnight or until they are picked up.
+If your venue is within 15 miles of Doylestown I am willing to pick your bouquet up for a $25 pick up fee.

 Will my flowers still be the same color after they are dried?